domagojk/scalable-arhitecture/README.md

 If the answer is yes, a component is reusable.

 ### c(independence) - Component Independence
-But, this doesn't mean it's completely independent.
+But, this doesn't mean a component is independent.

-If for example a component is importing `constants` or `actionCreators` in its definition - it's not independent.
-Although it can be reused in the same application, it's tightly coupled for that specific enviroment.
+If for example a component is importing `constants` or `actionCreators` in its definition, it could be reused in the same application, but it's tightly coupled for that specific enviroment.

 A good case for testing its dependence is: can a specific component be published on npm by its own?